DCC-Lab/PyHardwareLibrary/README-USB.md

 usb.core.USBError: [Errno 13] Access denied (insufficient permissions)
 ```

 This of course is completely expected: two programs cannot send commands at the same time to a device through the same channels, the device would have no way of knowing what to do.
+In addition, *listening* to a keyboard for instance would be a major security flaw, and is not possible because the access for the device will be exclusive.
 Therefore, we will only be able to communicate with devices that the operating system has not **matched**.
 Many problems on Windows originate from this: an incorrect driver is installed and claims the device (erroneously).
 You then have to remove the driver from the registry to avoid having a match that prevents the right driver from controlling the device.

-You will find many articles on the web, especially in Linux forums, to unload a driver to be able to claim an interface.
-On the Mac, this is done with `kextunload` but I do not recommend it one bit and I really don't see a situation where this would be necessary.
-Deleting the driver from system is an even worse solution.
+You will find [many articles on the web](https://github.com/libusb/libusb/wiki/FAQ#running-libusb), that describe how to claim an interface that was already claimed.
+On Linux, [you can actually call](https://github.com/libusb/libusb/wiki/FAQ#can-i-run-libusb-application-on-linux-when-there-is-already-a-kernel-driver-attached-to-it) `libusb_detach_kernel_driver` that will unload the driver if you have sufficient permission (root).
+On the Mac, [this is done with](https://github.com/libusb/libusb/wiki/FAQ#how-can-i-run-libusb-applications-under-mac-os-x-if-there-is-already-a-kernel-extension-installed-for-the-device-and-claim-exclusive-access) `kextunload` (also as root, in the terminal) but I do not recommend it one bit because it will attempt to unload the kernel driver for all devices, not just your device.
+Aside from the fact that this will likely fail, I really don't see a situation where this would be appropriate.
+Deleting the driver from the system is an even worse solution. *If it is already claimed, then there is probably a method to communicate with it through the regular means of the system.*

 However,  scientific equipment is usually defined as a *vendor-specific device* with a *vendor-specific protocol*, therefore the system will rarely match and we will be able to have access to the USB interface and communicate with the device through the various endpoints.
 That's what we will do next.